feliwir/posti/deps/asmjit/README.md

 ### Disabling Features:

-  * `ASMJIT_DISABLE_BUILDER` - Disables both `BaseBuilder` and `BaseCompiler` emitters (only `Assembler` will be available).
-Ideal for users that don't use `BaseBuilder` concept and want to have AsmJit a bit smaller.
+  * `ASMJIT_NO_BUILDER` - Disables both `Builder` and `Compiler` emitters (only `Assembler` will be available).
+Ideal for users that don't use `Builder` concept and want to have AsmJit a bit smaller.
-  * `ASMJIT_DISABLE_COMPILER` - Disables `BaseCompiler` emitter.
-For users that use `BaseBuilder`, but not `BaseCompiler`.
+  * `ASMJIT_NO_COMPILER` - Disables `Compiler` emitter.
+For users that use `Builder`, but not `Compiler`.
-  * `ASMJIT_DISABLE_JIT` - Disables JIT execution engine, which includes `JitUtils`, `JitAllocator`, and `JitRuntime`.
+  * `ASMJIT_NO_JIT` - Disables JIT execution engine, which includes `JitUtils`, `JitAllocator`, and `JitRuntime`.
-  * `ASMJIT_DISABLE_LOGGING` - Disables logging (`Logger` and all classes that inherit it) and instruction formatting.
+  * `ASMJIT_NO_LOGGING` - Disables logging (`Logger` and all classes that inherit it) and instruction formatting.
-  * `ASMJIT_DISABLE_TEXT` - Disables everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
-For example when this flag is enabled all instruction and error names (and related APIs) will not be available.
-This flag has to be disabled together with `ASMJIT_DISABLE_LOGGING`.
+  * `ASMJIT_NO_TEXT` - Disables everything that uses text-representation and that causes certain strings to be stored in the resulting binary.
+For example when this flag is set all instruction and error names (and related APIs) will not be available.
+This flag has to be disabled together with `ASMJIT_NO_LOGGING`.
 This option is suitable for deployment builds or builds that don't want to reveal the use of AsmJit.
-  * `ASMJIT_DISABLE_INST_API` - Disables strict validation, read/write information, and all additional data and APIs that can output information about instructions.
+  * `ASMJIT_NO_INST_API` - Disables instruction query features, strict validation, read/write information, and all additional data and APIs that can output information about instructions.

 NOTE: Please don't disable any features if you plan to build AsmJit as a shared library that will be used by multiple projects that you don't control (for example asmjit in a Linux distribution).
 The possibility to disable certain features exists mainly for customized builds of AsmJit.

 Using AsmJit
 ------------